 I’ve been shooting with nothing but the X-Pro 2 for several weeks, and two things have become abundantly clear about it: Fuji is serious about this camera…and I’m seriously in love with it.

 Design & Build

-Unlike the X-T1, which felt natural the moment I picked it up (probably because of years of DSLR familiarity), it took me a while to get used to the original X-Pro 1.
+Unlike the X-T1, which felt natural the moment I picked it up (thanks to years of DSLR familiarity), it took me a while to get used to the original X-Pro 1.

 It’s similar to the X100 series cameras, but there are just enough differences to make it an acquired taste.
 It turns out that the rangefinder form factor appeals to me though, and the X-Pro 2 is an intelligent refinement of its predecessor, addressing its ergonomic shortcomings without compromising the look or feel.

 At a glance, the X-Pro 2 looks almost identical to the 1, which came in handy while I was walking around with the prototype.
 With the model name covered, only the most discerning camera enthusiasts would have noticed something was amiss.
 It’s only when you look closer that you begin to spot the differences: a new control dial on the front, a joystick on the back, a revised grip shape, re-arranged buttons, the dual card slot (which is thankfully separate from the battery compartment), and the shutter speed dial’s new ISO functionality.